datastax/pulsar-ansible/README.md

 --extra-vars '"srv_types=<comma_sperated_server_type_list> srvhost_ptn=<server_host_name_pattern> rack_ptn=<rack_name_pattern>"' (as a parameter of the 'run_automation.sh' file)
 ```

-**For example**The following script collects a set of files (for debug purposes) from all bookkeepers in region1 whose name includes a substring of '10'.
+**For example**, the following script collects a set of files (for debug purposes) from all bookkeepers in region1 whose name includes a substring of '10'.
 ```
 $ run_automation.sh collect_srvDebugFiles --extra-vars '"srv_types=bookkeeper srvhost_ptn=10 rack_ptn=region1"'
 ```